nss-evening-cohort-3/saving-variables-individual-assignment-complikatyed/README.md

 ## Rules

-- Create a model and matching migration for saving variables  usign created or supplied ERD.
+- Create a model and matching migration for saving variables  using created or supplied ERD.
 - Implement the Repository Pattern
 - There should be Unit Tests on all classes and methods you create.
 - Your solution should have at least 2 total projects.
-Unit Tests should be in it's own project.
+Unit Tests should be in its own project.
 - This is an OOP focused class.
 Therefore, there will be classes.
 Your `Program` class and `Main` method should only be responsible for receiving user input and printing output.
 - If a user submits an incomplete command or expression, the application should **not** attempt to evaluate it but print out a useful message.